GianMarcoOddo/rmpy/rmpy/README.md

 - start_date: A string representing the starting date for the historical data used in the VaR calculation.
 This should be in the format "YYYY-MM-DD".
 - end_date: A string representing the ending date for the historical data used in the VaR calculation.
 This should also be in the format "YYYY-MM-DD".By default, this is set to "today".
 - freq: The frequency at which returns will be downloaded.
 - interval: The time horizon of VaR.
-It is related to frequency (e.g. if "freq = 'montly' " and "interval = 1", the function compute 1-month VaR).
+It is related to frequency (e.g. if "freq = 'monthly' " and "interval = 1", the function computes 1-month VaR).
-- alpha: a float specifying the significance level for the VaR calculation.
+- alpha: A float specifying the significance level for the VaR calculation.
 By default, this is set to 0.01, which corresponds to a 99% confidence level.
-- display: a boolean or string value indicating whether or not to display the results.
+- display: A boolean or string value indicating whether or not to display the results.
 The default value is set to True.

 ### Example: